Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: Reformulation of the Optimization Problem

+Using the properties of the sets defined in Section \ref{sec:reachablesets} and the contact functions derived in Section \ref{sec:contactsupport}, the optimal control problem in (\ref{eq:originalcontrolproblem}) is reformulated into a more computationally tractable form in the following.
+Since the target pseudostate must be in the reachable set, an equivalent problem to (\ref{eq:originalcontrolproblem}) can be posed as

 where the decision variable is the cost $c$.
-Since $S^*(c)$ is compact and convex, it can be expressed as the intersection of all half-spaces that contain it (see Corollary 1 in Chapter 2 in \cite{Bazaraa1993}).
-Using this property, the problem in (\ref{eq:setdefprimal}) can be reformulated as
+Since $S(c)$ is compact and convex, it can be expressed as the intersection of all half-spaces that contain it (see Corollary 1 in Chapter 2 in \cite{Bazaraa1993}).
+Thus, (\ref{eq:setdefprimal}) can be reformulated as